ltalal/image_rebase/README.md

 ### Automatic base image detection (recommended)

-This mode is the simplest to use but requires you to change your Dockerfiles by adding FROM LABEL.
-It must be the first command (after FROM directive):
+This mode is the simplest one to use but requires you changing your Dockerfiles by adding FROM LABEL.
+It must be the first directive (after FROM):

     FROM myrepo/base_image:base_tag
     LABEL FROM=base_image:base_tag
     # rest of Dockerfile

-This should be done for images being rebased.
+This should be made only for images being rebased.
 Changing base images is not required.
 Then to rebase your image execute:

 `image_rebase $registry_url myimage:mytag`.